 Dirk van Dalen, Mark van Atten, Sergei Artemov, Alexander Dranishnikov, Saul Kripke, Yiannis Moschovakis, Michael Rathjen, and Raf Bocklandt.

-The symposium is organized under auspices of the KWG and financially supported by these organizations.
+The symposium was organized under auspices of the KWG and financially supported by these organizations.
 Scientific committee: Dirk van Dalen, Jan Willem Klop, Jan van Mill and Geurt Jongbloed.

 Prof. dr. J.C.M.
 Baeten